ironhack-labs/lab-javascript-vikings/README.md

 ## Introduction

 We have learned Object-oriented programming and how `class` and inheritance work in JavaScript.
-Now let's work with our Viking friends, applying all of the concepts we have just learned.
+Now let's work with our Viking friends, applying the concepts we have just learned.

 <br>